 Finally, we have the National Bureau of Economic Research (NBER), the organization that officially delineates business cycles.
 The NBER measures the length of all U.S. business cycle expansions and contractions.
 On their web site, we can see a list of business cycles going back to the 1800’s.
 Though business cycles are not identical to market cycles, the statistics are strongly related.
 The stock market reflects the business cycle, often in advance.
 The NBER data shows the average time from peak to peak in 33 business cycles from 1854 to 2009 was 56.4 months, or a little less than 5 years.

 These numbers neatly bracket the critical time spans for liquidating assets in retirement.
 If you want to reduce or eliminate the risk of being forced to sell stocks at a loss, then you need to allocate your conservative cash and bond investments accordingly.
 Specifically, you need to multiply the above time spans in years by your required annual retirement income, and stockpile that much in conservative assets.

 Bottom line, to outlast a run-of-the-mill bear market, you should have three years of cash on hand.
 And for a worst-case recession/depression, you’d better have close to a decade worth of cash plus bonds you could liquidate once cash runs out.
 These are the assets most likely to hold their value during an extended downturn.

-And these recommended allocations for cash and bonds are remarkably close to the allocations in my own portfolio right now.
-Which is a major reason why I’ve had no trouble sleeping through the recent market volatility.
+And these recommended allocations for cash and bonds are remarkably close to the allocations in my own portfolio.
+Which is a major reason why I’ve had no trouble sleeping through market volatility.
 Nobody knows what history-making events the next decade will bring.
 But, with the right asset allocation, you can be reasonably sure of arriving there with your retirement lifestyle intact!